 There is a perception in the music world that when you make music, it has to be perfect, or correct, or good! (by a very limited definition of the word.)
 In this view, there’s no room for mistakes.
 This perception is supported by many musicians and music teachers.
 I take a different approach.

-Ally has grown in confidence and blossomed in her sax playing.
-Since taking lessons with Mary Ellen, Ally has a better understanding of why she goes through the [warm up] routines that she does.
-Her workouts at home are more focused and frequent.
+Ally has grown in confidence and blossomed in their sax playing.
+Since taking lessons with Mary Ellen, Ally has a better understanding of why they goe through the [warm up] routines.
+Ally’s workouts at home are more focused and frequent.

 I’d recommend any sax student to work with you.
 You show particular aptitude for working with middle school musicians.

 Take a musical journey to your true musical self.

 Musical success comes as the result of connecting with your true musical self.
 My program focuses on cultivating your inherent musical skills and guiding you along your musical journey; reaching your delighted destination.
 Along the way, we celebrate mistakes.
 Mistakes open a window to your true self.
-When you give yourself permission to make mistakes, you make room for the unknown opportunity.
+When you give yourself permission to make mistakes, you make room for the as yet unknown opportunity.

 Benefit from the experience of a lifetime of performance and instruction.

 Mary Ellen “Meg” Grace of Grace Notes Music Studio has been inspiring musicians of all ages, to achieve their musical goals since 1991.
 She began her own musical journey at the age of four.
 Mary Ellen offers private programs for: beginning saxophonists and clarinetists; individuals returning to their instrument after a period away; instrumentalists wanting to improvise; and clarinetists and saxophonists preparing for performances and/or music jobs.
 Read about clarinet and saxophone lessons.